Anesthesia and Genetics: Why It Affects People Differently

 If you have pharmacogenomic results, bring them to your pre-operative appointment.
 Specifically:

-- A brief explanation: Not all surgical teams are familiar with consumer PGx reports.
-A simple statement like “My genetic test shows I am a CYP2D6 poor metabolizer, which means codeine and tramadol may not work for me” is usually sufficient to start the conversation.
+• A brief explanation: Not all surgical teams are familiar with consumer PGx reports.
+A simple statement like “My genetic results show reduced CYP2C9 activity, so I may need NSAID doses adjusted” is usually sufficient to start the conversation.

-Get your Pain & Anesthesia Report before your next procedure.
+Get your Pain & Anesthesia results before your next procedure.
 Upload your DNA data from 23andMe, AncestryDNA, or another supported service.
-Results in minutes — including CYP2D6 and CYP2C9 metabolizer status with surgical-context clinical guidance.
+Results in minutes — including CYP2C9, OPRM1, COMT, and BDNF with surgical-context clinical guidance.
+CYP2D6 is not reported: a genotyping array cannot support a reliable CYP2D6 result.